Alex E. Blazer | Course Site | Syllabus |

 1. Research Topic

 Recapitulate where and how you went about your search for sources.
 A few words to the wise about obtaining print sources: 1) Don’t put this off until the last minute.
 You should request and check out materials from libraries a full two weeks before the assignment is due.
 “The books are in transit” or “The books were checked out” does not constitute a valid excuse for a bibliography lacking 10 sources.
 2) Note that OSCAR will tell you if OSU owns a particular journal, but it can’t search for journal articles.
 Consequently, on OSU Libraries home page, before entering OSCAR, search Other Online Research Tools a) OSU’s collection of “electronic journals” (this is very limited, but it can’t hurt to try), b) “other databases by subject” page (there’s a listing of numerous databases like Language and Literature, and Psychology, which will link you to MLA Bibliography and a psychology journal search engine.
 (You’ll get some of the same databases with which Gateway interfaces, some with which Gateway doesn’t), and 3) finally Gateway, which searches 92 databases.
 4) Once you have a critical article or book, check its works cited and reference pages for other books that might help your research.
 If you come up empty handed after trying OSCAR, the appropriate “databases by subject,” Gateway, and works cited pages of articles/books you've already found, ask a librarian for help!
 Feel free to use Columbus Metropolitan Libraries, but note they are a public library system and your search will need to be augmented by an academic library like OSU.
-A few words to the wise about web sources: search the university and organizational websites first (Jack Lynch's page and Internet Public Library, for example) in order to find specialized, scholarly sites, then move on to regular search engines.
+A few words to the wise about web sources: search the university and organizational websites first (Jack Lynch's page and Internet Public Library, for example) in order to find specialized, scholarly sites, then move on to regular search engines.4.
+Summary of Findings

 In 250 words, summarize the different critical interpretations of the subject-matter, describe where critics converge and diverge, and criticize the lines of argument.
 Compare and contrast the usefulness and informativeness of web versus print sources.